valsamovich/cs.github.io/README.md

 # cs.github.io [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](LICENSE) [![nexus](https://img.shields.io/badge/GitHubPages-website-yellow.svg)](http://vsamov.github.io/cs.github.io/)

-Collection of **Computer Science** (incl.
-Software Enginerring) articles, notes and cheet sheets.
+Collection of **Computer Science** articles, notes and cheet sheets.
 Designe for educational purposes and builded with GitHub PAges technology.
 To read more about use of this information, please reffer to the [LICENSE](LICENSE).

 ## Contribution